tonypags/resume/A-Pagliaro-Resume.md

 **Professional Overview:** Self-motivated and highly skilled Automated Solutions Engineer with a strong background in IT Operations and a history of modernizing legacy solutions and maintaining proprietary workflows in high-risk environments.
+An outcome-driven, detail-oriented, critical thinker who excels at learning new business and technical functions quickly.
 Adept at building streamlined technology tools and customized, forward-looking, middle-ware solutions for complex environments.
-Improve productivity, integrate platforms, develop and deploy production software, and enable bespoke monitoring with granular requirements.
+Improves productivity, integrates platforms, develops and deploys production software, and enables bespoke monitoring with granular requirements.
 Effective at reducing risk of changes with thorough methods of procedure (MOPs), and providing superior communication to stakeholders with attention to detail.

 <br>